| East L.A.

 best response of any of the opening acts.
 I also saw

-The Beatles at Balboa Stadium in San Diego in 1965 and Dodger
+the Beatles at Balboa Stadium in San Diego in 1965 and Dodger

 Stadium in 1966.

-Given the background information in the paragraph above, it's
+Given the background information above, it's

 easy to understand why I had to one day visit Liverpool, the

-cradle of The Beatles.
+cradle of the Beatles.
 I wanted to see all the places

-I had read about or seen in documentaries such as "The
+I had read about or seen in documentaries such as, "The Compleat Beatles" and the more recent Beatle "Anthology"

 set.
 I decided 2004 would be the year I would do it.